ni/niveristand-python/docs/basic_examples.rst

    :linenos:
    :pyobject: add_two_numbers

-You can now run the test just like any other python function.
+You can now run the test just like any other Python function.
 You can run it non-deterministically, as in the following example:

 .. literalinclude:: ../examples/basic_examples.py
    :language: python